jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

     * - :math:`0001, 0010, 0011, 0022, 0033, 0043, 0044, 0047, 0154, 0099`
       - :math:`\{0001, 0010, 0011, 0022, 0033, 0043, 0044, 0047, 0099, 0154\} \{\} \{\} \{\} \{\} \{\} \{\} \{\} \{\} \{\}`

-* Once we end up with the bin for zero being size :math:`n`, we're done
+* The algorithm finishes once all digits are used

     :math:`1, 10, 11, 22, 33, 43, 44, 47, 99, 154`

 Computational Complexity
 ------------------------

 * Assuming:

-    * We have a collection of :math:`n` things that need to be sorted
+    * A collection of :math:`n` things that need to be sorted
     * The longest number to be sorted has :math:`w` symbols

         * E.g. the number of digits in the base 10 numbers

-* Each of the :math:`n` elements need to be placed in their correct bin
+* Each of the :math:`n` elements needs to be placed in their correct bin

     * Assuming the use of a dictionary, this will take :math:`n` :math:`O(1)` operations
     * Therefore, :math:`O(n)`

 * This process needs to be repeated for each symbol

     * :math:`O(n * w)`
     * This is typically how the computational complexity is expressed for radix sort

-* It is possible that in your case the length of the numbers :math:`w` is fixed and reasonably small, so sometimes people will treat this like a constant
+* It is possible that the length of the numbers :math:`w` is fixed and reasonably small, so sometimes people will treat this like a constant

     * If one thinks of it this way, the complexity *could* be interpreted as :math:`O(n)`